autopkg/valdore86-recipes/README.md

 # valdore86-recipes

-Recipes for AutoPkg (https://github.com/autopkg/autopkg).
+AutoPkg recipes (https://github.com/autopkg/autopkg) to be used for adding packages to Munki.
 No other AutoPkg repos required.
-Primarily made to be used with Munki.